meloscheng/perfchart/README.md

 # perfchart - Clone of side-scrolling charts and meter bars in Windows Task Manager
-Automatically exported from code.google.com/p/perfchart (from keithrja...@gmail.com ?)
-Code license : MIT License
+Automatically exported from code.google.com/p/perfchart (from Keith Jarvis) Code license : MIT License

 Two C++ classes that utilize the Windows GDI API to recreate the graphs and meters used in the Windows Task Manager application.